Lining Pro.com Technical Brief

 Spot Repair Candidate

-An isolated high-grade structural defect may be better suited for a localized point repair instead of full-length replacement.
+An isolated high-grade structural defect may be better suited for a localized point repair instead of full-length replacement, depending on access, risk, and pipe condition.

 CIPP Lining Candidate

-Repeated cracks, joints, roots, infiltration, or corrosion may support full-length lining if the pipe still has enough shape and continuity.
+Repeated cracks, joints, roots, infiltration, or corrosion may support full-length lining if the pipe still has enough shape and continuity to receive the liner.

 Pipe Bursting Candidate